janboddez/share-on-mastodon/readme.txt

 == Description ==
 Automatically share WordPress posts on [Mastodon](https://joinmastodon.org/).

-You choose which post types are shared, though sharing can still be disabled on a per-post basis.
+You choose which post types are shared, and sharing can still be disabled on a per-post basis.

-Supports image uploads, WordPress's new block editor, and comes with a number of filter hooks for developers.
+Supports image uploads, WordPress' new block editor, and comes with a number of filter hooks for developers.

 More details can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-mastodon).